-Infection and antimicrobial theme
+Infection and Anti-Microbial Research

 The control of bacterial infections is without a doubt one of the greatest achievements of modern medicine.
 While antibiotic chemotherapy is an effective treatment for bacterial infections, the extensive misuse and overuse of antibiotics in medicine, and their use as growth promoters in livestock, have collectively led to the emergence and spread of anti-microbial resistance (AMR), including the recent emergence of resistance to last-resort antibiotics.
 Globally, 700,000 deaths per year are attributed to infections involving antibiotic resistant pathogens, with this figure predicted to rise to 10 million by 2050, at an estimated economic cost of $100.2 trillion to the world GDP.
 A major reason for the lack of success in modern antibiotic discovery is the misunderstanding of the intricacy of AMR and the impact of antibiotic treatment on the in vivo environment of the host and the pathogen during infection with resistant pathogens.
 Accordingly, in parallel to improving existing drugs and searching for new antibiotics, there is an urgent need to develop new and innovative approaches to enhance our understanding of infection and AMR.
-These are the areas the Infection and Anti-Microbial research theme will address.
+These are the areas the Infection and Anti-Microbial Research theme will address.

 - Development of a novel tuberculosis diagnostic test using nanoparticle detection of a whole blood multigene RNA expression signature